Deep Springs Valley: Geology

+It is conjectured that at times between 70,000 and 90,000 BCE, Deep Springs Lake was a balanced-fill lake that overflowed into Eureka Valley via Soldier Pass.

 Population

 It is the home of Deep Springs College, a nontraditional two-year liberal arts institution with about 26 students.
 There are also ruins of an early small mining establishment, White Mountain City, in the northwest corner of the valley.